Ganesha2282882/SoftCollection/docs/index.md

 4. Extract it with your zip extractor.

-5. Click on a file to download it.
+5. Click on a file to open it.

 6. Done!